Andrew Yang Is Right About Climate Change, Says NASA Oceanographer Josh Willis

 — CityLab (@CityLab) August 20, 2019

-Willis claims that his research team at NASA’s Ocean Melting Greenland discovered that it’s not just surface temperatures that are increasing and melting Greenland’s ice — the ocean temperature underneath is also increasing.
+Willis claims that his research team at NASA’s Ocean Melting Greenland discovered that it is not just surface temperatures that are increasing and melting Greenland’s ice.
+The temperature underneath the ocean is also reportedly increasing.
 He claims that the melting of both the top and bottom of Greenland’s ice sheet is a threat to the entire planet.

 “Greenland has an impact all around the planet,” he said.
 “A billion tons of ice lost here raises sea levels in Australia, in Southeast Asia, in the United States, in Europe.”